 Prerequisite Courses

-Each pharmacy school requires the completion of 15-20 selected prerequisite courses in chemistry, biology, mathematics, physics, writing, communications, and social sciences.
+Each pharmacy school requires the completion of 15-20 selected prerequisite courses in chemistry, biology, mathematics, physics, writing, communications and social sciences.
 The requirements at each school are unique, which means that students need to select their target pharmacy school early in their academic careers and plan their Carroll coursework carefully.
-Those Carroll students who complete the pre-pharmacy requirements in two or three years and who are successfully admitted to a college of pharmacy need not fulfill the actual requirements for an academic major at Carroll.
+Those Carroll students who complete the pre-pharmacy requirements in two or three years and who are successfully admitted to a college of pharmacy need not fulfill actual requirements for an academic major at Carroll.
+A list of the prerequisite courses can be found on each school’s web site.
+The Carroll courses that satisfy the UM pre-pharmacy requirements are included with this fact sheet.
+A typical class schedule for students applying to the UM pharmacy program (or a similar program) is also attached.

 Professional Observation Experience